National symbols of Indonesia: Flag of Indonesia

 The national flag of Indonesia, which is known as Sang Merah Putih ("The Red-and-White") in Indonesian, is based on the banner of the 13th century Majapahit Empire in East Java.
 The flag itself was introduced and hoisted in public at the Indonesian Independence Day ceremony, on 17 August 1945.
 The design of the flag has remained the same ever since.

 National anthem of Indonesia

 Indonesia Raya is the national anthem of the Republic of Indonesia.
 The song was introduced by its composer, Wage Rudolf Supratman, on 28 October 1928 during the Second Indonesian Youth Congress in Batavia.
 The song marked the birth of the all-archipelago nationalist movement in Indonesia that supported the idea of one single "Indonesia" as successor to the Dutch East Indies, rather than split into several colonies.

 National language of Indonesia

-Indonesian is the official language of Indonesia.
-The function of Indonesian language is as the national identity, national pride, and unifying language among diverse Indonesian ethnic groups, and also serves as communication vehicle among Indonesian provinces and different regional cultures in Indonesia.
+Indonesian is the only official language of Indonesia, and Indonesia is the only country which uses this language as its official language.
+Since its inception in Youth Congress in 1928's Dutch East Indies, the function of Indonesian language is as the national identity, national pride, and unifying language among diverse Indonesian ethnic groups (which comprise of more than 700 language groups), and also serves as communication vehicle among Indonesian from diverse provinces and different regional cultures in Indonesia.